liahnee/ntn-takehome/readme.md

 6. The create database and tables.
 SQL queries are documented below.
 7. Run the server:
 <pre><code>server start</code></pre>
 The page should load automatically.
-If not, you can run 'server list' to find the local url.
+If not, you can run the 'server list' to find the local URL.

 ## Pages

 <strong>Main Page</strong><br/>
-Main page is the default page.
-It has cfform for the scheduler to make reservation for the exam.
+The main page is the default page.
+It has cfform for the scheduler to make a reservation of exam date and location.
-Exams are fetched from database.
+On DomContentLoaded, the Exams list is fetched from the database.

 ![Image of loading exams, main index page](/loadingExamsNoTcAndDateOptions.png)
 <br/>

-Then, on selecting the exam, available testing centers and dates are loaded into the dropdown selection.
+On clicking the exam, available testing centers and dates are fetched into the dropdown selection options.
+All fields are required.
+Names can only contain alphabets.
 ![Image of loading testing center and date options, main index page](/loadingTcsAndDates.png)
 ![Image of loaded testing centers and dates, main index page](/loadedTcsAndDates.png)

 <strong>Confirmation Page</strong><br/>
-Scheduler is directed to confirmation page on submit.
+The scheduler is directed to the confirmation page on submit.
 The page displays full name, exam name, testing center name, and automatically generated receipt number for the reservation.

 ![Image of main confirmation page](/ConfirmationPage.png)